Posted on

 CCompassion to reach out for someone who is sitting alone or struggles with having a friend.
 Be Understanding.

 EEmpower your Friend.
-Speak up for your friend if someone is teasing or not including someone.
+Speak up for your friend if someone is teasing or excluding them.

 PPatience and Kindness.

-TTalk to your friend about what they like and talk clearly and ask them questions.
+TTalk to your friend about what they like, communicate clearly, and ask them questions.
 Teach by being a good example.

-AAbility find your friends ability and find out the interests you share in common and just play.
+AAbility to find your friends’ abilities and find out the interests you share in common, and just play.
 Ask questions if you are wondering.

 NNotice what a friend does well and where they have a challenge, then find ways to help your friend.
 See a need, fill a need.